temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 Using `handle.query()` creates a Handle on the Workflow and calls the Query method on the handle to get the value of the variables.
 This function enables you to return all the information about the user's email subscription that's declared in the Workflow.

-Now that users can subscribe and view the details of their subscription, let's give them a way to unsubscribe.
+Now that users can subscribe and view the details of their subscription, give them a way to unsubscribe.

 ## Add the Cancellation